bjornicus/orbitalboardgame/README.md

 <img src="https://rawgit.com/bjornicus/orbitalboardgame/master/ship-card[back].svg" width="100" height="100">

 * Heavy lift ships have 2X the carrying capacity of other ships.
-* Boost a ring, station, or depot with you as you move for an additional cost of 3 fuel units (on top of your normal ship movement cost.
+* Boost a ring or station with you as you move for an additional cost of 3 fuel units (on top of your normal ship movement cost.
 Storage rings must be empty to boost.
 Your ship may not re-fuel on the same turn.

 ##Infestors
 <img src="https://rawgithub.com/bjornicus/orbitalboardgame/master/infestor-metal.png" width="50" height="50" class="circle" />